 Congratulations to the winners of our November competition.
 Feeling inspired?
-Have a go at this month's prompt(this will open in a new window).
+Have a go at this month's prompt.

 "Faraboots div ye think your gan in sic a hurry?"